RussRobin/Uncertainty/README.md

 # Uncertainty
-This is the official implementation for 'Uncertainty Quantification in Binocular Depth Estimation'.
+This is the official implementation for 'Uncertainty Quantification in Stereo Matching'.